-Puget Sound cargo shipping drops sharply as coronvirus panademic stalls trade
+Puget Sound cargo shipping drops sharply as coronavirus pandemic stalls trade

 As cargo volumes to major Washington ports fall amid the coronavirus pandemic, shippers are canceling sailings and ports are shutting their gates to trucking operations some days of the week, causing backups, delays and container shortages.

-Total containerized shipping volume fell by 23.5% last month compared to April 2019 — the steepest slide since the start of the pandemic, confounding port officials’ initial expectations that trade could begin to normalize in the second quarter after March’s nosedive.
+Total containerized shipping volume fell by 23.5% last month compared with April 2019 — the steepest slide since the start of the pandemic, confounding port officials’ initial expectations trade could begin to normalize in the second quarter after March’s nosedive.

 For the year so far, container trade is down 17.5%.
-Seven more ships cancelled sailings in April, bringing the total number of so-called blank sailings to 39 for the year.
+Seven more ships canceled sailings in April, bringing the number of so-called blank sailings to 39 for the year.
 The Northwest Seaport Alliance, the marine cargo partnership between the ports of Seattle and Tacoma, expects another 18 vessel cancellations between now and the beginning of July.

-The cancelled sailings “create a ripple effect across the whole supply chain,” Alliance executive John Wolfe said in a news conference.
+The canceled sailings “create a ripple effect across the whole supply chain,” Alliance CEO John Wolfe said in a news conference.
 “Purchasers could be experiencing delays in the arrival of their cargo based on inconsistent sailing schedule.”

 Overall, canceled sailings have cut vessel capacity by roughly 30%, said Peter Ku, Seattle-based branch manager at OEC Group, a global freight forwarder.
 “Space is very tight right now,” he said.
 “There’s a lot of people having issues getting [goods] onboard.”

 In part, global shipping firms cut sailings to keep rates high before the time came in May to sign new annual contracts with exporters, Ku said, as overseas production plummeted during the coronavirus lockdown.
-Trade between the U.S. and China had already been snarled by a long-running trade war that caused American exports to China of some goods, like soybeans, to fall nearly 75% from the start of the tariff dispute.
+Trade between the United States and China had already been snarled by a long-running trade war that caused American exports to China of some goods, like soybeans, to fall nearly 75% from the start of the tariff dispute.

-Compared to last year, full imports were down just under 14% and full exports fell 17.6%.
+Compared with last year, full imports were down just under 14% and full exports fell 17.6%.
 The biggest driver behind last month’s low cargo volumes was a colossal drop in empty container shipments, Wolfe said — international imports and exports of empties both fell nearly 60% year-over-year.

 That could spell havoc for future trade.
 Exporters rely on a steady supply of empties at port to send their cargo overseas.